 The following may be signs of an allergic reaction to medication:

 Anaphylaxis is a very serious and potentially fatal allergic reaction that involves a sudden drop in blood pressure, loss of consciousness and body system failure which even leads to Death.

 The word rhinitis means “inflammation of the nose.”
-The nose produces fluid called mucus.
+The nose produces a fluid called mucus.
 This fluid is normally thin and clear.
-It helps to keep dust, debris and allergens out of the lungs.
+It helps to keep dust, debris, and allergens out of the lungs.
 Mucus traps particles like dust and pollen, as well as bacteria and viruses.

 Asthma is a chronic disease that affects your airways.
 Your airways are tubes that carry air in and out of your lungs.
 If you have asthma, the inside walls of your airways become sore and swollen.
 That makes them very sensitive, and they may react strongly to things that you are allergic to or find irritating.
 When your airways react, they get narrower and your lungs get less air.